Batch Change with Database Group

 bb-issue-test-done

-Step 2 - Deployment Configure (Community Plan)
+Step 3 - Batch change by environment (Community Plan)

 1. Go to Databases > Database in the project, select demo-test and demo-prod-1~demo-prod-6 and click Edit Schema.
-Fill in a SQL and click Create.
-You can see the pipeline has two stages - Test and Prod, and there're six databases, which means the SQL will run against these six databases simutaneously.

 CREATE TABLE t2("id" INTEGER NOT NULL);

-Step 3 - Database Group (Enterprise Plan)
+Step 4 - Database group (Pro/Enterprise Plan)

 1. Click the Setting icon on the top right, and then click Workspace > Subscription to upload the license.